turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 In a repl.it, declare a variable that stores an array, and `console.log` it.
 Your array should contain 3 or more JavaScript objects as its elements.
 Some ideas:

 - A list of your friends (and their birthdays or hobbies)
-- A list of Hogwarts students (name, House, "cool" status)
+- A list of characters from your favorite show or movie, and their best quotes

 Or, if you're not feeling creative, you can take the example below as a starter and modify it a bit: